gpilla321/Todo-s/EFCoreDbFirst/readme.md

 Its a simple crud which you can list for all tasks, or can chose about active or inactives ones.
 There is a few patchs to update title and descrpiton.
 Also there is a possibility to activate ou deactivate a TaskItem.

+On context I created the model and use migrations to update the database.
+I used SQLite to be faster